x893/STM32H747XIH6-CD/Code/ADC_DualModeInterleaved/readme.txt

   - This example runs on STM32H747xx devices.

-  - This example has been tested with STM32H747I-EVAL rev.E board with SMPS (SD Converter) power supply config and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32H747I-DISCO boards and can be easily tailored to any other supported device and development board.

 @par How to use it ?

 In order to make the program work, you must do the following :

+In order to make the program work, you must do the following :
  - Open your preferred toolchain
- - For each target configuration (STM32H747_EVAL_CM7 and STM32H747_EVAL_CM4) :
+ - For each target configuration (STM32H747I_DISCO_CM7 and STM32H747I_DISCO_CM4) :
      - Rebuild all files
      - Load images into target memory
  - After loading the two images, you have to reset the board in order to boot (Cortex-M7) and CPU2 (Cortex-M4) at once.
  - Run the example

- * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */